ignacio-nava/Scrapy-MTK/README.md

 scrapy crawl multitracks
 ```

-After that, you should have three CSV file in *models_files/*
+After that, you should have three CSV files in *models_files/*